Understanding Black Horse Finance Claims: Who Can Claim and How It Works

 The FOS analyses your complaint to determine if Black Horse Finances behaved without fairness.
 The FOS conducts an impartial evaluation using this standard protocol:

-1. Initial Assessment of Your Case
+a.
+Initial Assessment of Your Case

-2. Review of Evidence and Correspondence
+b.
+Review of Evidence and Correspondence

 An Ombudsman investigator examines every piece of presented evidence from both sides.
 The Ombudsman investigator will review your loan agreement, complaint records, and the responses from Black Horse Finances.
 Additional information requests may be made by an Ombudsman investigator to each party to clarify specific aspects of the case.

-3. Decision by the Financial Ombudsman
+c.
+Decision by the Financial Ombudsman

-• A ruling in Black Horse Finances’ favour: This happens once the FOS determines that the loan was not sold through fraudulent means.
+• A ruling in Black Horse Finance’s favour: This happens once the FOS determines that the loan was not sold through fraudulent means.
 Yet, in most cases, the Ombudsman would propose goodwill payments with possible reimbursement portions based on principles of fairness.

-4. Accepting or Appealing the Decision
+d.
+Accepting or Appealing the Decision

 If the FOS rules in your favour, you will receive details of the compensation you are entitled to.
 If you accept their decision, Black Horse Finances must comply with the ruling and provide the agreed compensation.
 However, if either party disagrees with the Ombudsman’s ruling, they may request a further review or challenge the decision.

-Step 4: Possible Legal Routes for Claiming Compensation
+Step 4: Possible Routes for Claiming Compensation

-Legal Options for Pursuing a Claim Against Black Horse Finance
+Options for Pursuing a Claim Against Black Horse Finance

-Each claimant can choose between several legal options depending on how complicated their case is and what amount of compensation they aim to obtain.
+Each claimant can choose between several options depending on how complicated their case is and what amount of compensation they aim to obtain.

-1. Using a Claims Management Company (CMC)
+a.
+Using a Claims Management Company (CMC)

-Claims management companies (CMCs) have always included specialised firms that determine mis-selling evaluation cases.
+Claims management companies (CMCs) have always included finance claims experts that determine mis-selling evaluation cases.
 Companies that provide no-win no-fee services to customers should be your selection because they bill you only once you prevail in your claim.
+Reputable firms that excel at compensation recovery should be sought after instead of adopting quick solutions that yield minimum financial benefits.

-2. Seeking Assistance from a Solicitor Specialising in Financial Mis-Selling
+b.
+Seeking Assistance from a Solicitor Specialising in Financial Mis-Selling

-The solicitor delivers professional legal advice to Black Horse Finance during negotiations and offers legal representation for court proceedings.
+A solicitor delivers professional legal advice to Black Horse Finance during negotiations and offers legal representation for court proceedings.
 The payment structure in law firms exists as two options: no-fee-no-win arrangements or clients are charged either fixed fees or pay per hour.

 When seeking legal advice from solicitors, there are three main situations where their help will be valuable: